ncatlab/nlab-content/pages/7535.md

 An **exactness property** of a [[category]] asserts the existence of certain [[limits]] and [[colimits]], and moreover that the limits and colimits interact in a certain way.
 Frequently, this includes stability of the colimits under [[pullback]], and also a condition expressing that some of the input data can be recovered from the colimit.

 Many types of exactness can be expressed in terms of "colimits in the left-exact world".

+Exactness properties of a functor refer to preservation of limits or colimits of certain kind, existence of adjoints and possibly their exactness properties.

 ## Examples